 On most pages of the story, there is a purple badge that has additional information about Easter.
 I think the badges distract from the story, and if I were reading the book out loud to a child, I’d ignore them.

 The story is simple.
 As it begins, Emma’s family is coloring eggs on Holy Saturday.
 Emma makes one with her name on it.

 The next day is Easter.
 Emma and her little brother eat candy from their Easter baskets and hunt for Easter eggs.
 But Emma can’t find the one with her name on it!
 She has to stop hunting when it’s time to go to church.
 After church, they have Easter dinner with their extended family.
 Emma’s Russian grandmother brings kulich.
 Unfortunately, there’s no mention that Emma’s Russian Grandmother probably hasn’t celebrated Easter yet, because the Russian Pascha celebrations are usually a week or two after Western Easter.
 And in years that it’s the same, Grandmother would have been up all night celebrating, before coming to Emma’s house for Easter dinner.
 That would have been nice information to include in one of the purple badges.

 In any event, after Easter dinner, everyone helps Emma look for her missing egg.

 The story is complemented by Constanza Basalazzo’s bright, animated illustrations.
 The pictures are stylized, somewhat flat and two-dimensional, like something you might see in a cartoon.
-(They remind me a little bit of the illustrations in Maddi’s Fridge.)
 I found Basalazzo’s use of shadows a bit of a distraction – light sources sometimes seem to be coming from various directions in the same picture.